This post continues where part one left off. Topics include mysql data migration, staging and production docker configurations with optional https.

 To perform these steps, you will need to either:

 - Create the files directly on the server using nano, vim or some other command line editor.

 - Create the files on your local machine and copy them to the server using scp.

 I prefer the latter method.
 Creating the files locally in a folder structure that mirrors my home directory on the server makes it easier to edit and deploy them to the respective server.
 Not to mention the local backup this creates.
-Use scp from the command line or use a GUI application such as WinSCP.
+Use scp from the command line or use a GUI application such as FileZilla or WinSCP.

 For staging and production, create a